huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ### Control your motors with DynamixelMotorsBus

-We use [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py) to efficiently read from and write to the motors connected as a chain to the corresponding usb bus.
+You can use the [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py) to efficiently read from and write to the motors connected as a chain to the corresponding usb bus.
 Underneath, it relies on the python [dynamixel sdk](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/sample_code/python_read_write_protocol_2_0/#python-read-write-protocol-20).

 **Instantiate**